Michael-Schwartz-is/stagger.js/readme.md

 GushAnimate is released under the MIT License.
 See the LICENSE file for details.

-## Credit
+## About

-GushAnimate was created by Michael at Studio Gushon.
+stagger.js was created by Michael at Studio Gushon. after testing it for a yerar on client projects.
 For more information, visit https://gushon.com